 The PING Glide comes with a specially designed grip with white markings on it to use as a guide for where to put your hands when gripping down.
 They designed the wedge from the hands down so you an be in control as much as possible.

 Weighting has been shifted to the perimeters to improve the off center strikes on the longer shots so there is less distance variability.
 This is a massive help because those partial shots are everyone's worst nightmare.

 Not everyone is looking for expensive premium wedges or wants to spend a ton of cash on golf.
 You might be someone who plays very casually, for business or on a shoestring and this might be the first time you've looked for wedges.

-Whichever way you play this game, these Pinemeadow wedges kill three birds with one stone.
+Whichever way you play this game, the wedge set kills three birds with one stone.

-The Pre Wedges (strange name) are an incredibly popular club and for the price it’s easy to see why.
+The wedges are an incredibly popular club and for the price it’s easy to see why.
 You get a set of 52°, 56° and 60° with wide soles and sleek stainless finishes.

 What defines a wedge from an iron is loft.
 The 9 iron normally has around 44° of loft.
 Anything above 45° is considered a wedge.

 Wedges can be used on fuller shots from 140 yards and in depending on your swing speed.
 It’s often said that a wedge should not be hit at full power.
 The idea behind wedges is to use them for controlled shots instead of power shots.
 Their job is to get you close to the hole, not long distances.